thomcom/thomcom_shell/interactive/1st_launch.md

-🚀 Welcome to Thomcom Shell!
+🚀 Welcome to thomcom Shell!
 Here's what you just gained:

 📡 Broadcast Commands to All Terminals
 • zbc "export NEW_VAR=value" - Set environment variables everywhere